Nirbhaya gangrape case: Supreme Court upholds death penalty of rapists

 -

-The Supreme Court on Monday dismissed review petitions filed by three convicts in the 2012 Delhi gangrape and murder case, upholding a death sentence handed to them.
+The Supreme Court on Monday dismissed pleas filed by three out of the four convicts seeking review of its verdict upholding the death penalty awarded to them in the sensational December 16, 2012 Nirbhaya gangrape and murder case.

-A Bench comprising Chief Justice Dipak Misra and justices R Banumathi and Ashok Bhushan delivered the judgment on the pleas of Mukesh (29), Pawan Gupta (22) and Vinay Sharma (23) in the case that rocked the nation six years ago and paved way for stringent laws against sexual harassment in the country.
+A bench comprising Chief Justice Dipak Misra and Justices R Banumathi and Ashok Bhushan rejected the review pleas filed by Mukesh (29), Pawan Gupta (22) and Vinay Sharma (23), saying no grounds have been made out by them for review of the verdict.

+The apex court said the death row convicts failed to point out "error apparent on the face of record" in the judgement.

+The bench also said that these three convicts were heard elaborately during the stage of their appeal against the Delhi High Court's judgement and no case has been made out by them for review of the apex court's verdict upholding the death penalty.

-The fourth death row convict, Akshay Kumar Singh (31), has not filed a review petition against the apex court's May 5, 2017, judgment.
+The fourth death row convict, Akshay Kumar Singh (31), did not file a review petition against the apex court's May 5, 2017 judgement.

-ALSO READ: Delhi gangrape: As SC rules on review petitions today, here's a timeline

-The Supreme Court had said the "brutal, barbaric and diabolic nature" of the crime could create a "tsunami of shock" to destroy a civilised society.

-In its 2017 verdict, the apex court had upheld the capital punishment awarded to them by the Delhi High Court and a trial court in the case of the gangrape and murder of a 23-year-old paramedic student on December 16, 2012.
+The apex court in its 2017 verdict had upheld the capital punishment awarded to them by the Delhi High Court and the trial court in the case of gangrape and murder of a 23-year-old paramedic student on December 16, 2012 here.

-She was gangraped on December 16 night inside a running bus by six persons and severely assaulted before being thrown out on the road.
-She succumbed to her injuries on December 29, 2012, at Mount Elizabeth Hospital in Singapore.
+The woman was gangraped on the intervening night of December 16-17, 2012 inside a running bus in South Delhi by six persons and severely assaulted before being thrown out on the road.
+She succumbed to injuries on December 29, 2012 at Mount Elizabeth Hospital in Singapore.

+One of the accused in the case, Ram Singh, had allegedly committed suicide in the Tihar Jail here.

 RECOMMENDED FOR YOU